garatc/DeviceDecryption/README.md

 * Any Bitlocker configuration (e.g., Bitlocker Legacy) where other PCRs than 7 & 11 are used (run the following command with admin privileges if you can, to verify: `manage-bde -protectors -get c:`)
 * KB5025885 is installed (unlikely).
 * The bootloader is signed with something else than the 2011 Secure Boot certificate (unlikely).
 If you're logged in you can directly check the signature of bootmgr.efi in C:\Windows\Boot\EFI\ or after mounting the EFI partition from the recovery shell (via the `mountvol s: /s` command).

+## Disclaimer
+This repository and all its contents are for educational and research purposes only.
+Do not use this exploit on systems you do not own or have explicit permission to test.
+The author(s) assume no liability for any misuse or damage caused by this material.